Joey Meneses Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.31 team ERA that ranks 18th across all league pitching staffs.
+- The Red Sox have a 4.33 team ERA that ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (154 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (158 total, 1.3 per game).

+- Sale (5-2) gets the starting nod for the Red Sox in his 13th start of the season.
+He's put together a 4.52 ERA in 63 2/3 innings pitched, with 78 strikeouts.

-- In his last time out on Thursday, the left-hander threw 5 1/3 scoreless innings against the Kansas City Royals while surrendering six hits.
+- In his most recent appearance on Friday, the left-hander threw 4 2/3 innings against the Detroit Tigers, giving up two earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.